 "(iv) Right to Terminate.

-If:-
+(1) If:-

-(1) a transfer under Section 6(b)(ii) or an agreement under Section 6(b)(iii), as the case may be, has not been effected with respect to all Affected Transactions within 30 days after an Affected Party gives notice under Section 6(b)(i); or
+(A) a transfer under Section 6(b)(ii) or an agreement under Section 6(b)(iii), as the case may be, has not been effected with respect to all Affected Transactions within 30 days after an Affected Party gives notice under Section 6(b)(i); or

-(2) an Illegality under Section 5(b)(i)(2), a Credit Event Upon Merger or an Additional Termination Event occurs, or a Tax Event Upon Merger occurs and the Burdened Party is not the Affected Party,
+(B) an Illegality, a Force Majeure Event, a Credit Event Upon Merger or an Additional Termination Event occurs, or a Tax Event Upon Merger occurs and the Burdened Party is not the Affected Party,

-either party in the case of an Illegality, the Burdened Party in the case of a Tax Event Upon Merger, any Affected Party in the case of a Tax Event or an Additional Termination Event if there is more than one Affected Party, or the party which is not the Affected Party in the case of a Credit Event Upon Merger or an Additional Termination Event if there is only one Affected Party may, by not more than 20 days notice to the other party and provided that the relevant Termination Event is then continuing, designate a day not earlier than the day such notice is effective as an Early Termination Date in respect of all Affected Transactions."
+either party in the case of an Illegality or a Force Majeure Event, the Burdened Party in the case of a Tax Event Upon Merger, any Affected Party in the case of a Tax Event or an Additional Termination Event if there is more than one Affected Party, or the party which is not the Affected Party in the case of a Credit Event Upon Merger or an Additional Termination Event if there is only one Affected Party may, by not more than 20 days notice to the other party and provided that the relevant Termination Event is then continuing, designate a day not earlier than the day such notice is effective as an Early Termination Date in respect of all Affected Transactions, or, in the case of an Illegality or a Force Majeure Event, and subject to Section 6(b)(iv)(2), less than all Affected Transactions.

+(2) If an Illegality or a Force Majeure Event occurs, either party may, by not more than 20 days notice to the other party and provided that the relevant Illegality or Force Majeure Event is then continuing, designate a day not earlier than two Local Business Days following the day on which such notice becomes effective as an Early Termination Date in respect of less than all Affected Transactions by specifying in that notice the Affected Transactions in respect of which it is designating the relevant day as an Early Termination Date.
+Upon receipt of such notice, the other party may, by notice to the designating party, if such notice is effective on or before the day so designated, designate that same day as an Early Termination Date in respect of any or all other Affected Transactions.

+(3) Notwithstanding Sections 6(b)(iv)(1) and 6(b)(iv)(2), if an Illegality under Sections 5(b)(i)(1)(B) or 5(b)(i)(2)(B) or a Force Majeure Event under Sections 5(b)(vi)(2) or 5(b)(vi)(4) occurs, the Affected Party will not have the right to designate an Early Termination Date under Sections 6(b)(iv)(1) or 6(b)(iv)(2), unless such designation follows the designation by the other party of an Early Termination Date in respect of fewer than all Affected Transactions under Section 6(b)(iv)(2)."

 (j) A new Section 6(b)(v) is added as follows: